 The song, redone for the show is called “I’m Stronger Now”

-[link to stream/download] and was performed by Definitive Two and released on the Deconstruction label in 1992.
+[YouTube] and was performed by Definitive Two and released on the Deconstruction label in 1992.
 The track was written by Ben Chapman and Steve Duberry.

 As it says above the song is a version done by Ben Chapman & Steve (no relation to Michael) Duberry.
 Nothing further can be found about Ben Chapman, but Steve Duberry has composed other well known telly theme tunes such as Channel 4 Racing The Morning Line amongst others. » Additional football connection: He also did the FA Cup title music which is seen worldwide.